What Is a Payment Reversal and How to Avoid It?

 While some reversals are normal even for the most successful small businesses, experiencing too many can be frustrating, but there are ways to combat these situations.

-There Is More Than One Type: The Difference Between Three Kinds of Reversals
+The Difference Between Three Kinds of Reversals

 Let’s Discuss the Authorization Reversal Method

 Standard practice for transactions is to be pre-authorized through the ACH (automated clearing house) network when a customer makes a purchase.
 The issuing banks send the information to both credit card processing and merchant services provider and the business owner that the customer has sufficient funds.
-And then an authorization hold is placed through the credit card processing company.
+Then, an authorization hold is placed through the credit card processing company.

 The Most Commonly Known Payment Reversals Are Refunds